Gender diversity issues loom large in the nonprofit sector

-In 2015, GuideStar found that of U.S. nonprofits with annual budgets more than $50 million, just 18 percent had a female CEO.
+In 2015, GuideStar found that of U.S. nonprofits with annual budgets more than $50 million, just 18% had a female CEO.
 In the U.K.'s top 50 fundraising charities by income, just 30% have female chief executives and only 36% of trustees are women.
 A 2015 article in the Nonprofit Quarterly describes the dynamic like this: "The richer the organization, the less gender diversified its leadership."

 The contributing factors

-If men make more money and have larger networks and perceived influence in the community, they're more likely to be approached to join a board of directors.
+If men make more money and have larger networks and perceived influence in the community, they are more likely to be approached to join a board of directors.
 This may be especially true for larger nonprofits with a potentially significant amount of money at stake.
 The problem is the cycle that this sort of access generates.